Hammoud al-Hanawi: Early life and education

-Al-Hinnawi was born in the village of Sahwet Blata in As-Suwayda Governorate, southern Syria on 1 December 1943.
+Al-Hanawi was born in the village of Sahwet Blata in As-Suwayda Governorate, southern Syria on 1 December 1943.
 He grew up in a religious environment and was educated by notable Druze scholars in the region.
-His grandfather, Sheikh and poet Qassam al-Hinnawi, was a well-known figure in the history of Jabal al-Druze.
+His grandfather, Sheikh and poet Qassam al-Hanawi, was a well-known figure in the history of Jabal al-Druze.

 He studied at Dar al-Hikma Secondary School in As-Suwayda, graduating in 1963.
 He then worked as an Arabic language teacher for 14 years in Deir ez-Zor and later taught in the villages of al-Kafr and Sahwet Blata.

 He also pursued higher education in Arabic and graduated in 1975.

 Career

-Al-Hinnawi later moved to the United Arab Emirates, where he worked as a teacher and journalist for newspapers such as Al-Bayan and Al-Khaleej.
+Al-Hanawi later moved to the United Arab Emirates, where he worked as a teacher and journalist for newspapers such as Al-Bayan and Al-Khaleej.
 After being entrusted with the responsibilities of Sheikh al-‘Aql (religious leader) in Syria, he returned to assume the role, succeeding his father.